utep-cs-systems-courses/project1-tokenizer-RobertEvans0/README.md

        - use of capitalization and whitespace (e.g. `char *word_end(char *p)` rather than `char* wordEnd (char* p)`)
     - algorithms and data structures
-    - repository content (All necessary files are included.
-No unnecessary files.)
+    - repository content (all necessary files are included and no unnecessary files.)
     - repository log messages (we encourage you to examine ours)
 - Correctness